MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 #### Email updates
 ![application_update_email](documentation/application_update_email.png)

-Clicking on the an orange _Email Customer(s)_ button will send the email above to the loan's purchaser and copurchaser *ONLY* if their emails are listed on the buyer's order.
+Clicking on the an orange _Email Customer(s)_ button will send the email above to the loan's purchaser and copurchaser *ONLY* if their emails are listed on the buyer's order with the respective fields filled.

 #### Warranties - Admins